Independent Women

 For many of our female vendors, the flexibility the job affords is a big upside.
 Becoming a vendor is a way for women like Angrustina to be self-employed and to work hours that suit them.
 It is also a chance to earn an independent income.

-It is that income that can be so relied on by our vendors and their families.
+It is that income that can be relied on by our vendors and their families.
 On average, a vendor earns £60 per week.
 As selling The Big Issue is a formally recognised form of self-employment, vendors don’t receive paid leave or sick pay.
 When sales are down, it has a big impact, as Angrustina knows: “At the moment, sales aren’t great.
 I don’t sell as much – sometimes I only sell two magazines a day.”

 By supporting vendors through buying the magazine or donating to the Big Issue North Trust, you can help women like Ana-Cristina, who are just trying to earn a living.
-Every penny goes towards helping vendors to keep earning an income, to get them access to support and advice, and to help them to improve their lives.
+Every penny goes towards helping vendors to keep earning an income, to get them access to support and advice, and to help them improve their lives.

 Leave a reply